Python3pkg/ClipCloud/readme.md

 ##Todo:
 - Package as a .exe for distribution to users without Python
 - Cross platform support, starting with screenshots
-- Add custom dimensions to screenshots
+- Add tool to draw rectangle to specify what portion of the screen should be captured for a screenshot
 - Add text snippet sharing to Github Gists?